unclejamal/unclejamal.github.io/_posts/2019-06-16-socrates-uk.markdown

 - when cheating it should be concious - we should be aware we're doing something potentially dangerous and be able to revert if needed
 - we learn best by pushing our limits - either by literally following the strict TDD rules or conciously breaking them
 - [Daniel](https://twitter.com/d_ir) pointed out that following the strict rules works best for novices so he doesn't cheat when pairing with juniors
+- [Tom](https://twitter.com/tomphp) raised an interesting question: do we have confidence after the cheat?

 ### 11:00 in Azalea - [Dmitry Kandalov](https://twitter.com/dmitrykandalov) - Live Coding Kotlin/Native Snake